 |Total Income US||$202||$145.65|

-The success of our programs offered through the LCC has far exceeded our expectations.
+The success of our programs offered through the Library has far exceeded our expectations.
 The community of Fond des Blancs is asking for better and more consistent internet connections, expanded programing and more reference volumes.

 Félix Pierre, teacher of mathématico